![]() |

-Another story from Abe Lincoln, Storyteller.
+Another story from the archives of Abraham Lincoln, Storyteller.

 Mac